Archives

 Let’s call the points where the horizontal center line meets the circle’s edges H1 (left) and H2 (right), and the point where the vertical center line meets the bottom V.

-By doing this twice, once clockwise, and once counterclockwise, we get lines C and D. We can call its intersection point T.
+By doing this twice, once clockwise, and once counterclockwise, we get lines C and D. We can call their intersection point T

 By drawing a line from V of length S to the edge, we get line F, which crosses line A. We can call this intersection point U.